 How Families Can Rebalance the Relationship with Technology

 While setting reasonable parameters and offering free choice can sound daunting, it’s really not.
-Dilley suggests parents view the exchange like a college scholarship committee, which allocates funds based on merit.
-In this example, parents become the committee, while devices are the “funds” and the child’s behavior is the merit.
+Dilley suggests parents view the exchange like a college scholarship committee that allocates funds based on merit.
+In this example, parents become the committee, while devices are the “funds” and the child’s behavior is the “merit.”

-That said, Dilley notes that many well-meaning parents can be missing a critical piece of the agency and technology puzzle.
+That said, Dilley notes many well-meaning parents miss a critical piece of the agency and technology puzzle.

 It all comes down to empowering children to make healthy decisions and build meaningful relationships built on integrity and autonomy.
 Digital devices aren’t going away, but by setting ground rules and fostering agency in young people, it will help families foster interpersonal relationships in an increasingly technology-dependent world.